raspberrypilearning/fart-detector/WORKSHEET.md

     set_pin(23, bitwise & 8 == 8)
 ```

 The function takes one parameter called `bitwise`.
-Because each resistor/pin represents a binary bit position we now need to call the `set_pin` function accordingly, based on whether or not the corresponding binary bit is set to `1` in `bitwise`.
+Because each resistor/pin represents a binary bit position, we now need to call the `set_pin` function accordingly, based on whether or not the corresponding binary bit is set to `1` in `bitwise`.

 8's MSB | 4's | 2's | 1's LSB
 --- | --- | --- | ---
 GPIO 23 | GPIO 22 | GPIO 18 | GPIO 17
 4.7k | 10k | 22k | 47k

-For example, if `bitwise` was 9, this is `1001` in binary.
+For example, if `bitwise` was 9, this would be `1001` in binary.
 So, working from LSB to MSB (right to left):

 - `1` = `GPIO 17` ON
 - `0` = `GPIO 18` OFF